Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and have the same support i.e.

-This completes deriving the expression for maximum acceptance over the set of measurements which achieves minimum postselected symmetric error.
-In the next section, we maximize the acceptance for the pair of states $\rho$ and $\sigma$ such that $\Pi_\rho\neq\Pi_\sigma$.
+Now, having completed the analysis for the pair of states with the same support, in the next section, we maximize the acceptance for the pair of states $\rho$ and $\sigma$ such that $\Pi_\rho\neq\Pi_\sigma$.